 Credit decisions are made according to the decision-making model approved by the Bank's Board of Executives and the Supervisory Board, and adjusted to the standards applicable in the BNP PARIBAS group.
 The decision-making authority model takes into consideration the business lines' structure, defines the number of decision-making levels, the scope of their authorisation powers, likewise the rules, criteria and conditions of making credit decisions.
 Quantitative limits of decision-making authorisations depend on the customer segment, customer risk profile and financing term.
-On all competence levels, credit decisions are made by two people (under the "four-eyes" principle) by a representative of the business line and a representative of an organisational unit responsible for an assessment, independent of the business line, of the customer and transaction risks.
+On all competence levels, credit decisions are made by two people (under the "four-eyes" principle) by a representative of the business line, of the customer and transaction risks.
 With respect to customers for whom the credit risk is assessed using scoring models approved by the Risk Committee or Retail Banking/Personal Finance Risk Committees, as the case may be, credit decisions can be made by one person - by business line representatives.